-Apple hits Samsung with new patent suit in CaliforniaAlex Wagner - Deputy Managing Editor, News Desk
+Apple hits Samsung with new patent suit in CaliforniaAlex Wagner - Editorial Director of News and Content

 Shortly after legal news involving Apple and Motorola surfaced this morning, some more headlines concerning another legal battle between two mobile firms are being made, but this time it's Apple and Samsung that are tangled up.
 It's been revealed that Apple has brought a new patent lawsuit against Samsung in San Jose.
 The complaint was filed earlier this week and focuses on a pair of patents held by the Cupertino firm that it received in December.
 The first, patent number 8,074,172, is said to relate to spelling and autocorrect while the second, patent number 8,086,604, is described as involving a "universal interface for retrieval of information in a computer system."